The History of the Ragdoll Fanciers’ Club

 Over time, this club would die out and become inactive until the 1990s when a small group of Ragdoll breeders took it upon themselves to revive the club.
 The driving forces behind the rebirth of the RFC were Pamela Sessa of RagstoCurls cattery and Susan Alexander of Racin’ Rags.
 These two ladies petitioned CFF to become the representatives of the RFC and thus began the process of rebuilding the club.
 At this time things in the ragdoll world were beginning to change and new colors were being introduced.
 The breeders of RFC wanted to preserve the Ragdoll as it was first introduced to the cat fancy.
 To achieve this CFF amended their rules allowing only the pointed Ragdolls in the four traditional colors and three traditional patterns to be registered and shown.

-In March of 2006 the winds of change would once again blow through RFC and CFF.
-The breeders of RFC felt that it was time for a change and the vote went out for the acceptance of the non-traditional colors for both registration and championship status.
+In March of 2006 the breeders of RFC felt that it was time for a change and the vote went out to include the red gene and the lynx factor for both registration and championship status.
 The proposal was brought before the CFF executive board and was passed unanimously.
-For the first time in CFF history you can now see both the lovely traditional Ragdolls and the stunning non-traditionals side by side in the show ring.
-While the main goal of producing the most wonderful , sweet and healthy Ragdolls remains the same for the breeder of the RFC the pallet has been expanded to include the red gene and the Lynx factor.
+For the first time in CFF history you could now see Ragdolls in red, cream, tortie and lynx in the show ring.